Constraint Programming (M) COMPSCI5006

 To enable students to implement constraint programming solutions to a number of combinatorial problems using a state of the art constraint programming toolkit.

-To give students a critical appreciation of the fundamental concepts of constraint satisfaction and constraint programming.
+To give students a critical appreciation of the fundamental concepts of constraint satisfaction and constraint programming, and the ability to compare to related search approaches.

 To give the student an appreciation of, and exposure to, commercial applications and the research directions in constraint programming.